X-LANCE/Mobile-Env/README.md

 Please see our [Change Log](Changelog), [Usage Document](docs/env-usage-en.md), and [Task Definition Document](docs/task-definition-en.md).

-# Mobile-Env: An Evaluation Platform and Benchmark for Interactive Agents in LLM Era
+# Mobile-Env: Building Qualified Evaluation Benchmarks for GUI Interaction

-Mobile-Env is a interaction platform for evaluation and training of the interaction of information user interface (InfoUI).
+Mobile-Env is a interaction platform for building evaluation benchmarks for GUI interaction and evaluating and training GUI agents.
 Our paper is available at [arXiv](https://arxiv.org/abs/2305.08144).

 Mobile-Env is developed based on